drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/formal1.png){: loading=lazy }
 #### IGOR

-IGOR (Interactive Generation of Organic Reactions) was developed in the late 1970s by I. Ugi as a logic-based synthetic analysis program.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/igor-51516e6a'><i class='fa fa-play' aria-hidden='true'></i></button>IGOR (Interactive Generation of Organic Reactions) was developed in the late 1970s by I. Ugi as a logic-based synthetic analysis program.
 A molecule is represented as a matrix; chemical reactions are also represented by matrices.
 The product of a reaction is obtained by adding the corresponding reaction matrix to the starting material matrix.
 The mathematical framework provides a convenient way to describe and classify reactions.
 IGOR contributed to the discovery of new reactions, which were later shown to be possible experimentally.
 The program is interactive and driven by the user who provides chemical knowledge, intuition and preferences.
 *[nce]: New Chemical Entity: a compound not previously described.